lucashfreitas/blog-lucasfsantos/content/posts/2021-06-11-tips-to-improve-your-website-performance.md

 > The preload value of the <link> element's rel attribute lets you declare fetch requests in the HTML's <head>, specifying resources that your page will need very soon, which you want to start loading early in the page lifecycle, before browsers' main rendering machinery kicks in.
 This ensures they are available earlier and are less likely to block the page's render, improving performance.

 \
 Some cool libraries like <https://github.com/guess-js/guess>  can go even further.
-It analyzes google analytcs data and finds out ("guess") what pages users are likely to navigate from a specific page, then it's prefetch the content for the next page.
+It analyzes google analytics data and finds out ("guess") what pages users are likely to navigate from a specific page, then it prefetches the content for the next page.

 **References:**